De afwezige: Plot

-Dries, a farmer and a widower, lives with his mother-in-law Grietje and his son Peter.
+Dries, a farmer and widower, lives with his mother-in-law, Grietje, and his son Peter.
 He falls in love with Minna, a widow, and marries her despite the opposition of his family and friends.
-In anger his son Peter leaves home to enlist, while Grietje takes up her residence in another cottage.
+In anger, his son, Peter, leaves home to enlist, while Grietje takes up her residence in another cottage.
 Six years pass, during which Grietje becomes acquainted with Minna's daughter Dina (en bemiddelt tussen de twee families).
-Peter falls ill in Sumatra, but after falling in love with Dina, through the medium of photographs, he recovers and is drafted home again to Holland.
+Peter falls ill in Sumatra, but after falling in love with Dina, through photographs, he recovers and is drafted home again to Holland.
 He meets Dina and the two find that they truly love.
-Minna now sets herself to bring about general reunion, and this she eventually succeeds in doing.
+Minna now sets herself to bring about a general reunion, and she eventually succeeds in doing so.